semgrep/semgrep-rules/CONTRIBUTING.md

 We have developed a few best-practices for rules submitted to this repository based on how Semgrep CLI users want to interact with the data.
 The `semgrep-rule-lints` job will check for the following metadata:

 - The presence of a `category` metadata field.
 This is one of {security, best-practice, correctness, maintainability, performance}.
 - The presence of a `technology` metadata field.
-This is usually the library or framework the rule is targeting.
+This is usually the library or framework the rule is targeting, e.g., `django`.
 If it's for the language itself, just use the language name, e.g., `python`.
 - The use of the YAML multiline string operator `>-` when rule messages span multiple lines.
 This presents the best-looking rule message in the terminal.
-- For `security` rules, the presence of `owasp` and `cwe` metadata tags.
+- For `security` category rules, the presence of `owasp` and `cwe` metadata tags.
 This lets users group Semgrep results by familiar security tags.
+An example of an `owasp` tag is: <br>
+`owasp: 'A9: Using Components with Known Vulnerabilities'` <br>
+and an example of a `cwe` tag is: <br>
+`cwe: 'CWE-327: Use of a Broken or Risky Cryptographic Algorithm'`

 ### Rule Messages